 A lot of folks don’t think of turning to their air fryer for soup making, but I’m telling you you’re missing out!
 The air fryer does such a great job of roasting vegetables that it creates the perfect base for a great bowl.
-I’ll make some air fryer leek and potato soup to show you just how easy it is!
+My air fryer leek and potato soup recipe will show you just how easy it is!

-Instead of firing up the oven or standing over the stove forever, I turn to the air fryer.
-It will get our potatoes and leeks nice and brown with great depth of flavor.
+Instead of firing up the oven or standing over the stove forever to make my soup, I turn to the air fryer.
+It gets your potatoes and leeks nice and brown with great depth of flavor.
 Best of all, it requires very little attention, which is always a plus in my book!

 Once that’s done, it’s just a quick blend and mixing with the liquids, and you’re ready to enjoy a creamy and hearty bowl of soup!
-I love pairing with some nice rolls or crusty bread, but you can add a salad or sandwich for a more full meal.
+I love pairing potato leek soup with some nice rolls or crusty bread, but you can add a salad or sandwich for a more full meal.

-If you’re interested in trying out other soups in your air fryer, check our best air fryer soup recipes for more inspiration!
+If you’re interested in trying other soups in your air fryer, check out my best air fryer soup recipes for more inspiration!

 - 3-4 potatoes (about 1 pound)